Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

 Algorithm \ref{alg:lin:admm} requires a good initializer to achieve good performance, which is also the case for the Tucker decomposition.
 To that end, we use DCOT with HOSVD \citep{de2000multilinear} and random initialization, called DCOT(H) and DCOT(R), respectively.
 In the first setting, given a tensor $\T{X}_0$, we construct the mode-``$n$" matricization $\T{X}_{0,(n)}$.
 Then, we compute the singular value decomposition $\T{X}_{0,(n)}= \bU^{(n)}_r \bD^{(n)}_r \bV^{(n)}_r$, and store the left singular vectors $\bU^{(n)}$.
-Without knowledge of the tensor rank, DCOT gains no advantage from using the random or HOSVD initialization, hence, we use the identity initialization for factor matrices (-called DCOT(I)).
-In all of these approaches, the core tensor $\T{G}$ is the projection of $\T{X}$ onto the tensor basis formed by the factor matrices $\{\bU^{(n)}\}_{n=1}^N$, i.e., $\T{G} =\T{X} \times_{n=1}^N {\bU^{(n)}}^\top$.
-The initial heterogeneous core $\T{H}$ is set equal to $\T{G}$.}
+In both cases, the core tensor $\T{G}$ is the projection of $\T{X}$ onto the tensor basis formed by the factor matrices $\{\bU^{(n)}\}_{n=1}^N$, i.e., $\T{G} =\T{X} \times_{n=1}^N {\bU^{(n)}}^\top$.
+The initial heterogeneous core $\T{H}$ is set equal to $\T{G}$.